Julio Iglesias

 Julio Iglesias's Personal Life

-From a young age, Julio attracted the attention of girls and later women, and he often admitted his love for the opposite sex.
-He had many casual flings and several serious relationships.
-He's been linked with singers, actresses, and simply beautiful women he couldn't pass by without at least flirting a little.
+From a young age, Julio was a magnet for women, and he never shied away from admitting his passion for romance.
+He juggled countless flings alongside several serious relationships.
+He's been linked with singers, actresses, and stunning women he simply couldn't resist charming.
 The same happened with journalist Isabel.

 Isabel Preysler was a model and worked as an interviewer for glossy magazines.
-Interviewing Julio Iglesias, who was becoming increasingly popular at the time, was her first editorial assignment.
-The singer charmed her and didn't realize when he fell in love himself.
+Her first major assignment was interviewing Julio Iglesias, who was rapidly rising to stardom.
+The singer swept her off her feet – and found himself falling just as hard.
 In 1971, the couple married and had three children – Enrique, Julio, and Maria Isabel.

 Julio Iglesias has 8 children from different wives